JQ100/nourishcampus/README.md

 # Todo
 - Redirect to /restaurant after deleting a restaurant.
 - Update restaurant info
-- Use tables in /food_delivery/customer to improve the presentation.
+- Use restaurant name instead of id in /food_delivery/customer to improve the presentation.
 - Recover the soft deleted restaurant.
 Add a recovery page/url.
 - Recover the soft deleted menu item.
 Add a recovery page/url.